cloudmesh-community/book/chapters/prg/go/go-cloud.md

 The previous example is based on a single resource.
-However, if we interacts with a list of resources we need to use the `Pager` struct so we can itterate over eaxh page.
+However, if we interacts with a list of resources we need to use the `Pager` struct so we can iterate over each page.
 A convenient example is provided next.
-Here we list all servers while itterating over all pages returned to us.
+Here we list all servers while iterating over all pages returned to us.
 While calling each page we can invoke special operations that are applied to each page.